-In my years as a fitness professional, I’ve realized that a good power rack can render visits to a commercial gym unnecessary.
+In my years as a certified personal trainer, I’ve realized that a good power rack can render visits to a commercial gym unnecessary.
 Ideally, a rack should be in a cage-like setup that would allow you to use it for bench presses as well as a squat rack.

 So, we took a few months to track down the popular items we didn’t already have and test them all to see which ones might work best in a home gym configuration.